Boiling Point (1990 film): Plot outline

-Masaki is a shiftless, inattentive young man who is a member of a losing local baseball team, whose coach is threatened and attacked by a local yakuza.
+Masaki is a shiftless, inattentive young man who is a member of a losing local baseball team managed by Mr. Iguchi, a former yakuza, whose coach is threatened and attacked by a local yakuza.
 He teams up with a friend to go to Okinawa to purchase guns so they can get revenge.
 A psychotic yakuza member named Uehara befriends them upon their arrival in Okinawa.
 Uehara has his own agenda of revenge, and as the story progresses the two boys drift further into his orbit, with unsettling results.